 As the sun rose on September 16th I stumbled to the bathroom and started one of the worst days of my life, doubled over in pain while bleeding profusely.
 I looked up in shock at John.
 His eyes stared back at mine as he urged me, “don’t look” in a pain-filled whisper.
 I closed my eyes and buried my face into my hands while he went to get the phone and dialed the number to the hospital.
 My voice broke into a sob as I explained what was happening to the nurse on the other end of the line.
 She advised me to come to the emergency room.

 We heard the most painful sentence uttered to frightened parents.

 We returned home.

 I’ve had ten years to process our loss.
 I’ve had ten years to see what a beautiful life God had planned for me after all.
 I’ve seen so much beauty come from the ashes of that day and I have experienced so much grace and mercy.
 But I still don’t fully understand it.

 I still wonder why.
 My arms still ache to hold the baby who slipped from life ten years ago.
 My heart still wonders what he would have been if he could have stayed.
 And I can’t sleep because when the air loses its humidity and the children start school and the leaves start to turn, somewhere deep down my soul remembers.
 Somewhere deep down my heart forgets that it was ten years ago and not right now.

 Today I just want to take a nap, drink some coffee, and maybe cry for a little while and that’s okay.
 Because today it’s been ten years and somehow ten seconds all at the same time.
 Life doesn’t always go as planned and things can fall apart in the blink of an eye.
 I now know that broken hearts sometimes love the fiercest and grieving souls can be the strongest.
-But I’m going to crawl back under the covers for a little while longer because I was up folding laundry until well after midnight.
+A long, dark, lonely night preceded the sunrise… and today it stings to remember.

 Happy Birthday Asher Stephen.
 Your mommy misses you.